Code-Institute-Submissions/samc85-Milestone2-project/README.md

 * https://tools.pingdom.com/#5c52cd18a2c00000

-Website was tested and given a B with Current Score of 82.
+Website was tested and given a 'B' with Current Score of 82.

+One feature to add in future releases could be the suggested 'Compress components with gzip' as suggested by the speed testing report in order to further increase speed.
+This was the lone item that received a 'C' rating with all others receiving 'B' or 'A.'

 ## User bugs